 - You can upload either OVF 1.0 or OVF 1.1 content.
 OVF 1.1 packages are converted to OVF 1.0 for download, and any OVF 1.1 content is lost. - Upload or download of packages that include OVF ExtraConfig elements typically require the user to have additional rights specific to the ExtraConfig key attribute.
-SeeUsing Metadata to Control Virtual Machine Placement. - You cannot upload a compressed OVF package. - If you upload an OVF package in which any VirtualSystem element has an ovf:id attribute value that is longer than 13 characters, the name of the Vm that represents that VirtualSystem in the vAppTemplate that the upload creates is rewritten as the first 13 characters of the ovf:id attribute followed by three digits.
+SeeSpecifying Advanced Virtual Machine Settings with ExtraConfig Elements. - You cannot upload a compressed OVF package. - If you upload an OVF package in which any VirtualSystem element has an ovf:id attribute value that is longer than 13 characters, the name of the Vm that represents that VirtualSystem in the vAppTemplate that the upload creates is rewritten as the first 13 characters of the ovf:id attribute followed by three digits.
 For example, NewVirtualMachine1 and NewVirtualMachine2 become NewVirtualMac001 and NewVirtualMac002.